kur4ge/hexo-asset-path/README.md

 The variables are supported by underscore template, so you can even execute arbitrary JavaScript code with <% %>.
 For example, <% print(post_created.format('YYYY-MM-DD') %> will give you 2017-01-01, if today is that day.

 ### Inserting assets
-Just use the markdown syntax to insert your images, with the relative path (to the post asset folder if enabled, otherwise to your asset folder specified in hexo-tag-asset-path configuration).
+Just use the markdown syntax to insert your images, with the relative path (to the post asset folder if enabled, otherwise to your asset folder specified in hexo-asset-path configuration).
 ```
 ![your image](path/to/image.png)
 ```